walterhiggins/WMPJS/README.md

 2. By using the plugin's methods and classes.

 ### Issuing commands
 The *server.dispatchCommand()* method can be used to issue both built-in commands such as */time set* or commands provided by plugins.
 ScriptCraft can be used to *drive* commands provided by other plugins.
-For example, if you wanted to use the *Essentials* plugin's */eco give* command to give a player in-game money via JavaScript you'd write:
+For example, if you wanted to use the *Essentials* plugin's */eco give* command to give a player in-game money via Javascript you'd write:

     server.dispatchCommmand( server.consoleSender, 'eco give walterh 5')